Willpatpost/Crossworder/README.md

 # CrossWorder
-The official code repository for CrossWorder's static website!
+The official code repository for CrossWorder's static GitHub website!